Mezzanine & Platform FAQs

 - Tapered building columns – Identify if there are any tapered building columns in the project area.
 Acknowledge they exist so they can be accounted for in the design process.

 - Floor obstructions – Look down to evaluate if there are any floor obstructions that will impact the mezzanine design.
 Common floor obstructions include – existing equipment, drains, access panels, pits, and sloped floor sections.

 - Perimeter of area – Measure any doors, windows, and wall openings.
 Are there sprinkler risers or electrical panels and conduit that need to be noted?

 - Overhead obstructions – Walk the project area and look up for any overhead obstructions that need to be taken into account.
 Common overhead obstructions include – sprinklers and garage doors.
 It is important to know about these obstructions so the design provides proper head clearance.

 - Always provide the actual dimensions of the space.
 Let the manufacturer build in tolerances in the design process.

 - The more you measurements you take the better.
 This helps if the scope of work for the project changes.

 - Take as many photos as possible.
 Photos are a great reference for later, when you return to the office and questions arise.

-Steele Solutions is here to assist our customers through the field measurement process.
-Please feel free to contact us with any questions or concerns, 888-542-5099
+Steele Solutions is here to assist our customers through the field measurement process for mezzanine siting.
+Contact us with any questions or concerns, 888-542-5099

 Design load is the overall capacity of a structure, while point load is the capacity at a specific spot on the structure.
 Let’s look at a situation to show the difference: